pulzze/autoflow-documentation/docs/ids/action-file-list/fields/included-extensions.md

-Includes all listed extensions.
+Determines which file extensions to include.
 This field overrides excluded-extensions if it contains any values.